codeforamerica/codeforamerica.org-archive/README.md

 Code For America Dot Org
 ========================

-This repository holds the source code and static assets for [codeforamerica.org](https://www.codeforamerica.org).
+This repository holds the source code and static assets for the last version of codeforamerica.org, which can be found at [archive.codeforamerica.org](https://www.codeforamerica.org).
 Learn more about what Code for America does [on our About page](https://www.codeforamerica.org/about/).

+Note: Code for America's site is no longer built using the files in this repository.
+We've moved to another system (more details on that soon).
+If you want to report a bug or issue with the current site, please send an email to [marketing@codeforamerica.org](mailto:marketing@codeforamerica.org) or visit the site and use the live chat support feature in the bottom right of the page.

 How It Works
 --------